 The Hard Way

-Looking for a coming of age novel that focuses on the teen challenge of peer pressure?
+Looking for a coming-of-age novel that focuses on the teen challenge of peer pressure?
 Check out the first book in The Way Series called The Hard Way.
 It is available through Amazon (free on Kindle Unlimited) and through a link on the books tab on my website.
 I’m offering a free preview to chapter one when you sign up for my email list.
-Look for the pop up box when you go to my wesbite or fill out the information on the subscribe tab.
+Look for the pop-up box when you go to my website or fill out the information on the subscribe tab.

 Have a great weekend!